YuraLitvinov/patchdog/README.md

   - In repository settings, actions, general - scroll down and select 'Allow GitHub Actions to create and approve pull requests'

 	- [Configuration file](config.yaml) where your personal settings are stored.
 You may manipulate the prompt as well to get more verbose or compact comments.
-Config has to be located inside your root directory.
+By default, config has to be located inside your root directory or any other path, specified inside the workflow file with config_path variable.
 ```yaml
 Patchdog:
     prompt: |